 Bingham emphasized brainstorming as a major area of improvement due to her time in the class, as well as writing, group work, and other soft skills.
 “Since the class is about imagination and creativity, a lot of it is just forcing ourselves to think more outside the box,” she said.

 Looking forward, the course will partner with AARP again next semester, with the other partner not yet announced.
 “I try to find projects that are real, but also have a social justice angle,” Bies said.
-The course has worked with organizations like Project Smile in the past.
+The course has worked with organizations like Operation Smile in the past.

 Bies maintained that the course’s students were the driving force behind the innovative proposals they presented to AARP and ESCAPE.
 But for Owen, the highlight of the course remains the opportunity to work with Bies.
 “He empowers us to find our passions and live creatively for others.”